 With properties that claim to strengthen teeth and reverse minor damage, the tooth mousse is gaining widespread attention.
-But does it really work?
+But what exactly is this magical paste.
+And more importantly, does the tooth mousse actually work?
 Let’s find out below.

 But because of the casein, people with milk protein allergies should consult a doctor before using the product.